amberstar/the-component-pattern/README.md

 ![Composition](img/Component2.png)

 ## What is a component?
 A component is any composable type that has input, a process, and output.
-Another way to think about a component is a set of functions because they can have multiple inputs and outputs.
-In the component pattern a pure function is considered a component.
+A better way to think about a component is as a set of functions because a component can have a set of intpus and a set of output, but we can think of those sets as a single truth..
+In the component pattern a pure function is a component as well, because it meets those requirements.
+I explain what I mean in the next section about operators.

 ![Component](img/Component1.png)